PokemonAutomation/ComputerControl/Wiki/Programs/PokemonLA/AlphaCrobatHunter.md

 <img src="images/AlphaCrobatHunter-1.png" width="500"> <img src="images/AlphaCrobatHunter-2.png" width="500">

-The program will repeatedly enter the cave and navigate to the alpha Crobat and reset.
+The program will repeatedly enter the cave, navigate to the alpha Crobat, and reset.
 If it hears a shiny, it stops the program.

 ## Options

 None specific to this program.

 ### Shiny Detected Actions